19 Home Remedies To Get Rid Of Body Odor And Tips To Follow

 Why This Works

-Tea tree oil is a natural antiseptic and is also well known for its antibacterial properties (10).
-Being an antiseptic, tea tree oil can help in warding off the bacteria and fungus present on the skin, which, in turn, prevents the occurrence of foul odor.
+Tea tree oil can be used to get rid of underarm odor, as it is a natural antiseptic and has antibacterial properties (10).
+Being an antiseptic, tea tree oil can help in warding off the bacteria and fungus present on the skin that, in turn, prevents the occurrence of foul odor.

 c.
 Lavender Oil